Is this really going to happen?

-We plan to provide electrical, gas, and water hookups for many of the vendor bays.
+We want to provide electrical, gas, and water hookups for many of the vendor bays.
 The smallest bays may not have these options.
 Because a public market will have a wide range of vendor stalls, there will be options based on the needs of the vendor.
 At a minimum, we would expect to make electrical, gas, and water available for many of the bays.

-We will provide a lot of foot traffic to all vendors.
+We aim to provide a lot of foot traffic to all vendors.
 We expect the market to be a popular place among a crowd willing and able to spend money.
 We have a perfect location, just off the highway, near the center of town, on a high traffic location, very close to the population center of the greater Tri-Cities area.

 What should vendors provide?

 We primarily expect these things from vendors: